From Thursday, March 19 through Sunday, March 22. For public safety, certain hiking trails are restricted from 8 a.m. to 5 p.m.

 Contact Us

-Can't make it to a community meeting?
-Check out the Frequently Asked Questions below, or reach out to us directly if you still have questions or feedback about the proposed rate increase.
+Want to learn more?
+Check out the Frequently Asked Questions below, or reach out to us directly if you still have questions about the approved rate increase.

 Email: solid.waste@phoenix.gov